shaneagibson/primer/README.md

                 .withBody("1.29"));

-Back by popular demand, the HTTP request and response can be primed using simpler, overloaded methods (rather than the slightly more verbose builder pattern):
+In addition, the HTTP request and response can be primed using simpler, overloaded methods (rather than the slightly more verbose builder pattern):

         when(
             accountService.get("/user/123", headers(pair("correlation-id", "001")))